dennisshushack/BA_Thesis_PI/README.md

 This Repository is part of the thesis:
 Intelligent Framework to Detect Ransomware Affecting Linux-based and Resource-constrained Devices

+If you have any troubles installing the Monitor Controller or other parts of the system feel free to contact me: dennis.shushack@uzh.ch

 It is **highly** suggested to have a Linux or BSD based operating system running on your main machine.
 Mac OS should also work fine.